SFGate

-SFGate is a news website based in San Francisco, California, covering news, culture, travel, food, politics and sports in the San Francisco Bay Area, Hawaii and California.
-The site, owned by Hearst Newspapers, reaches approximately 25 million to 30 million unique readers a month, making it the second most popular news site in California after the Los Angeles Times.
+SFGate (stylized in all caps) is a news website based in San Francisco covering news, culture, travel, food, politics and sports in the San Francisco Bay Area, Hawaii, and California.

+History
-Launched on November 3, 1994, as The Gate in the wake of an eleven-day newspaper strike, and renamed SFGate in 1998, the site once served as the digital home of the San Francisco Chronicle.
-SFGate and the San Francisco Chronicle split into two separate newsrooms in 2019, with independent editorial staff.

-At the time SFGate split from the Chronicle in 2019, it had only 21 staff members.
+Launched on November 3, 1994, as The Gate in the wake of an eleven-day newspaper strike and renamed SFGate in 1998, the site once served as the digital home of the San Francisco Chronicle.
+Hearst Newspapers bought the site and the Chronicle in the early 2000s.
+SFGate and the Chronicle split into separate newsrooms in 2019, with independent editorial staff.
+Grant Marek took over as editor-in-chief in 2019.
+At the time SFGate split from the Chronicle in 2019, it had 21 staff members.
 By 2021, the SFGate newsroom consisted of about 40 staff, including Drew Magary and Rod Benson.

-By 2025, SFGate had grown to 60 journalists in 23 different cities and claimed that it was now "the largest news site on the entire West Coast".
-Grant Marek has served as editor-in-chief since 2019.
+By 2025, SFGate had 60 employees, with half of them working remotely in 23 different cities, and claimed that it was "the largest news site on the entire West Coast".
+Press Gazette profiled SFGate in 2025, describing it as the largest website dedicated to local news in the United States, and noting that it had expanded to cover the entire state of California, particularly popular tourist destinations such as national parks and Disneyland.

 Awards and accolades

 In 2010, SFGate won the Pulitzer Prize for Editorial Cartooning for Mark Fiore's cartoons, marking the first time the award had been given to work not appearing in print.

-In 2021, the site won ten San Francisco Press Club awards for stories including a look at the future of San Francisco's Great Highway and a profile on members of the Paiute tribe saving their ancestral homeland from wildfires.
+Since 2019, the site won awards from the San Francisco Press Club, North American Travel Journalists Association, and Society of American Travel Writers.